-

 How Does the Bankruptcy Trustee Get Paid?

-When you file for bankruptcy relief, the court appoints a bankruptcy trustee to review your paperwork and oversee your bankruptcy.
-The trustee is entitled to compensation for administering your case.
+The bankruptcy trustee is entitled to compensation for administering your case.
 But how the trustee gets paid depends on whether you filed for Chapter 7 or Chapter 13 bankruptcy.
+Learn more.

 -